 Love is a spiritual thing.
 You can’t hold it in your hands.
 You can’t touch it or mold it like clay into anything you want it to be.
-Yet, it is the most dynamic and powerful reality that any of else will ever be blessed to experience.
+Yet, it is the most dynamic and powerful reality that any of us can ever be blessed to experience.
 1John 4:8(NLT) very simply tells us, “But anyone who does not love does not know God, for God is love.”
 Our Heavenly Father is the embodiment of love.
+It’s not only what He does, it is who He is.
 Everything about Him oozes it and slathers us in His warm and powerful yumminess.
 He loves us with an everlasting love, the kind that only He can give; and through His unyielding love, He attaches Himself to us through Christ.

 Our Heavenly Father shows us by example how love behaves.
 It doesn’t force, coerce, manipulate, shove, or push.
 Love is a magnet that ultimately attracts its match.
 This is one of the reasons that God wants us to be patient as we grow in a fully mature, Christ-kind of love.
 He knows that when we put this high-quality goodness out there, it’s coming back to us in greater quantity and quality.
 Jesus Christ cosigned this in Luke 6:38 when he said that what we put out there determines what we get back.